HassenPy/django-pdb/README.rst

-**Note**: I no longer actively use this project, and am only accepting bugfixes and django compatibility pull requests.
+**Status**: I no longer actively use this project, and am only accepting bugfixes and django compatibility pull requests.

 Django PDB
 ==========